Questions... ask Dr. Hall (Anthony Hall DC DACBSP)

 Diplomate of the American Chiropractic Board of Sports Physicians

-Concussion Registry (ACR) Certified - diagnosis and management of concussion, qualified to make return-to-play decisions.
+ACBSP Concussion Registry (ACR) - diagnosis and management of concussion, qualified to make return-to-play decisions.

-BL - Basic Life-support American Red Cross BL .r21
+BLS - Basic Life-support American Red Cross BLS .r21 - certified

-- Critical thinking refers to thinking clearly and rationally to identify the connection between information and actions.
+Problem solving refers to the ability to use readily available resources to find solutions to challenging situations or issues that arise.
+Critical thinking, however, refers to thinking clearly and rationally to identify the connection between information and actions.

 Volleyball Injury Prevention for High School Athletes